Be in the Know

 A few popular progression routes and CPD options specifically related to personal trainer qualifications include: pre and postnatal, older adults, exercise for disabled clients, sports massage and exercise referral.

-Ultimately, it’s a great way to carve out a niche and make yourself stand out from the crowd.Back to articles
+Ultimately, it’s a great way to carve out a niche and make yourself stand out from the crowd, which is vital when attempting to attract and retain personal training clients.Back to articles